thanasis457/Playful/README.md

 ### Notes

-Running from source requires you to set up your own Spotify App for security reasons.
+- Running from source requires you to set up your own Spotify App for security reasons.
 Installing from the prepackaged releases, however, works fully out-of-the-box.

-The App icons are not mine.
+- The App icons are not mine.
 They are provided by Icons8 and can be found [here](https://icons8.com/icon/116726/spotify)

+- Support for Linux/Windows: This app is actually ready to build for Linux and Windows environments.
+However, neither provide an easy way to access the system's menu bar/tray and set text (to show the current song).
+They only allow the showing of icons.
+Should I find any way to go around this I'll update the project.